jerryrile/fedora_zfs_root/README.md

 - Note: SELinux will be enabled on the installed system.

-#### Intrestingly Fedora 36 now ships with ZFS-Fuse install by default but disabled.
-We will not be using it for the installation as the ZFS verion it's based on does not support all the perameters we require.
+#### Intrestingly Fedora 36 now ships with ZFS-Fuse installed by default but disabled.
+We will not be using it for the installation as the ZFS version it's based on does not support all the perameters we require.

 - 7: remove zfs-fuse ( this will remove fair amount of packages including Boxes and Libvirt which is not required )
 ~~~